Related Services Solutions

 Providing real needs assessments saves time and resources — resulting in better outcomes.

-When special education professionals request a full-time therapist, they often lack the proper data or analysis that effectively determines what their caseload requires.
+When special education professionals request a full-time provider, they often lack the proper data or analysis that effectively determines what their caseload requires.
 Do they really need a new full-time employee?
 Or do they need support to meet a short-term staffing shortfall?
 BTS can provide the answers to these questions.

 The Data DNA — a data-driven view of your specific needs.

-Augmentative-Alternative Communication (AAC) — Our AAC Specialists assess your non-verbal students to recommend off-the-shelf or specialized equipment to increase their functional communication and participation in the classroom.
+Augmentative-Alternative Communication (AAC) — Our AAC specialists assess your non-verbal students to recommend off-the-shelf or specialized equipment to increase their functional communication and participation in the classroom.
 Our AAC specialists create a customized plan to support your team to successfully implement new AAC and AT equipment.

 Teachers of Students with Visual Impairments (TVI) — Our TVI professionals may implement IEP goals and objectives to address sensory development, the achievement of vision milestones, the use of Braille, use of low vision aids to improve vision for academic skills (primarily reading), and to increase independence/safety for travel.

 School Psychologists – Our highly-trained school psychologists provide direct support and interventions to students and consult with teachers and other school employees to improve student support strategies.
 They work with other providers and administrators to collaborate and coordinate on needed services and mental health initiatives.